omeka/classic-enduser/docs/Technical/Legacy_documentation.md

 ## Legacy Add-ons

-The following add-ons are not compatible with current versions of Omeka
+The following add-ons are not compatible with current versions of Omeka Classic

 **Atom Output** by Roy Rosenzweig Center for History and New Media